redalladi/15-puzzle-solver-w-3D-/README.md

 # Rubik-s-15-puzzle
-Solver for: 15-puzzle, 3D 8-puzzle, 3D 15-Puzzle and Rubik's cube
+Solver for: 15-puzzle, 3D 8-puzzle and 3D 15-Puzzle
 using noninformed and informed (heuristic) search algorithms: BFS, DFS, A*, Hill-climbing

 User Manual